Win $10,000 at the Royals

 - Win $10,000 at the Royals "St.Hat-Trick's Day" Game on March 23 - Reading Royals

-- Orlando Solar Bears Sign Forward Spencer Kersten - Orlando Solar Bears

-- Defensive Defenceman to Help the Lions in Playoff Push - Trois-Rivieres Lions
+- Lions Lose Lead and Then Lose in Overtime - Trois-Rivieres Lions

-- Markuss Komuls Leaves the Lions to Return to Latvia - Trois-Rivieres Lions

-- Americans to Retire Third Number in Team History - Allen Americans

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.